AndrewDavis/AutomagicVariable/README.md

 avm.config.c.auto(function(self/*, newValue*/) {
     self.value = avm.b * 2;
 });
-//Same as above, but if manually assigned to, the provided function will not be used; instead, the AV's value will be set directly to whatever is assigned. avm.config.d.autoVal(function(self) {
+//Same as above, but if manually assigned to, the provided function will not be used;
+//instead, the AV's value will be set directly to whatever is assigned. avm.config.d.autoVal(function(self) {
     self.value = avm.b * 2;
 });
 //Same as above, but it cannot be manually assigned to.
-It only gets its value from the provided function, ignoring any manual assignments. avm.config.e.autoOnly(function(self) {
+It only gets its value from the provided
+//function, ignoring any manual assignments. avm.config.e.autoOnly(function(self) {
     self.value = avm.b * 2;
 });